timothyb0912/blog/_posts/2021-09-30-An-introspection-graph.md

 'almost-complete' set of causal factors that lead to outcomes and feelings that we do not want.
-Beyond serving as a tool to convey our current understanding, this graph is meant to be used as a map to guide our process of introspection.
+Beyond serving as a tool to convey our current understanding, this graph can be a map to guide our process of introspection.

 ## Relation to previous posts